 One of the benefits of successfully completing your year of service as a member is the option to use the Non-Competitive Eligibility (NCE) hiring status to help obtain federal employment.
 NCE does not guarantee you a federal position; you must locate an agency with a vacancy and interest in hiring you.
-The links below provide further guidance on how to access and use your NCE benefit.
+The information below provides further guidance on how to access and use your NCE benefit.
 Note that VISTA alums are the only AmeriCorps Alums to receive this benefit, which is good for one year starting from your end of service date.
 NCE can be extended for up to two more years past the expiration date by the hiring agency, under certain conditions as listed below.

-- NCE is a special hiring appointment granted to AmeriCorps VISTA alumni in Executive Order No. 11103 (April 10, 1963). - Section 415(d), Title IV, of the Domestic Volunteer Service Act of 1973, as amended. - NCE permits (but does not require) a federal agency to noncompetitively hire an AmeriCorps VISTA alum who meets the minimum qualifications for the position. - A hiring agency may extend the NCE period for two additional years if the AmeriCorps VISTA alum, after the qualifying service, is: - In the military; - o Studying at a recognized institution of higher learning; or - Engaged in another activity which, in the hiring agency's view, warrants extension. - The use of NCE status is up to the federal hiring manager. - AmeriCorps VISTA alumni must use their Verification of VISTA Service letter available via the My AmeriCorps Portal as documentation for their NCE status. - Resources for further understanding NCE: - NCE Fact Sheet - AmeriCorps Website on benefits - USAJobs Help Center visit https://americorps.gov/partner/partnerships/employers-national-service.
-Additional job-seeking resources can be found in the Alumni section of the AmeriCorps website, including: Understanding Benefits of Service, National Service Resume Basics, Creative
+- NCE is a special hiring appointment granted to AmeriCorps VISTA alumni in Executive Order No. 11103 (April 10, 1963). - Section 415(d), Title IV, of the Domestic Volunteer Service Act of 1973, as amended. - NCE permits (but does not require) a federal agency to noncompetitively hire an AmeriCorps VISTA alum who meets the minimum qualifications for the position. - A hiring agency may extend the NCE period for two additional years if the AmeriCorps VISTA alum, after the qualifying service, but during the NCE period, is: - In the military; - Beginning another AmeriCorps term of service; - Studying at a recognized institution of higher learning; or - Engaged in another activity which, in the hiring agency's view, warrants extension. - The use of NCE status is up to the federal hiring manager. - AmeriCorps VISTA alumni must use their Verification of VISTA Service letter available via the My AmeriCorps Portal as documentation for their NCE status.

+- Resources for further understanding NCE:

+- NCE Fact Sheet

+- AmeriCorps Website VISTA Program Benefits Section

+- USAJobs Help Center